UZ9/Factorio-AI/README.md

 # Current TODO
 - [X] Use A* pathfinding to navigate around collisions and water tiles
+- [X] Find the closest of a specified ore type and pathfind to it
 - [ ] Place building at location task
 - [ ] Hunt for wood task
 - [ ] Mine at tile for x amount of resources task